 Real estate agents would do well to reach out to former clients during the holiday season or the anniversary of a purchase date.
-They will be reminded of how you made their home buying experience a great one.
-End your message by reminding them you work on a referral basis, and ask them if they would be willing to refer you to their friends.
+Hearing again from you will let them remember of how you helped them when they were selling or buying.
+Be sure to tell them that you would appreciate it if they recommended your services to their friends.